SimonStapletonCotton/businessdailydeals/replit.md

 ## Overview

-This is a full-stack B2B marketplace application that connects suppliers with buyers through targeted deal notifications and special pricing.
-The platform enables suppliers to post deals (both hot deals and regular deals) while allowing buyers to discover opportunities through search, categories, and keyword-based notifications.
+This is a full-stack B2B marketplace application called "Business Deals" that connects suppliers with buyers through targeted deal notifications and special pricing.
+The platform enables suppliers to post deals (both hot deals with premium pricing and regular deals) while allowing buyers to discover opportunities through search, categories, and keyword-based notifications.

 The application is built with a modern web stack featuring React frontend, Express.js backend, PostgreSQL database with Drizzle ORM, and uses Replit's authentication system for user management.
+The platform is fully operational with database migrations completed and authentication working correctly.

+## Recent Changes (Aug 7, 2025)
+- Fixed CSS compilation errors by updating Tailwind opacity classes
+- Completed PostgreSQL database setup and ran migrations successfully
+- Resolved TypeScript errors in frontend components for proper type safety
+- Fixed server port configuration (running on port 5000 as configured)
+- All core features are now working: authentication, deal management, role switching, notifications

 ## User Preferences